verlaineong/WDB/README.md

 • As a user, I want to see customer  testimonials on the Rent Buddy website to gain insights into the experiences of others who have rented pets through this service.

-• As a user, I want a straightforward and user-friendly booking system on the Rent Buddy website, allowing me to easily make a booking.
+• As a user, I want a straightforward and user-friendly booking system on the Rent Buddy website, allowing me to easily make a contact.
+Eg. contact form

 • As a user, I want to view images and descriptions of each pet on the website to make an informed decision about which one to rent.